intel-analytics/ipex-llm/python/llm/example/CPU/Applications/autogen/README.md

 ## Running AutoGen Agent Chat with BigDL-LLM on Local Models
-In this example, we use BigDL adapted FastChat to run [AutoGen](https://microsoft.github.io/autogen/) teachable  agent chat with local large language models.
-This agent is capable to address the short term memory limitation in the conversational LLM chatting.
-It stores the user teachings to long term memory saved on disk.
-Those memory will be retrieved into the chat only as needed.
-This allows the user to teach many facts, preferences and skills to the teachable agent and have it remember them in later chats.
-This example demonstrates how `Teachability` can be added to the agent from user.
+In this example, we use BigDL-adapted FastChat to run [AutoGen](https://microsoft.github.io/autogen/) teachable  agent chat with local large language models.
+This agent is capable of addressing the short-term memory limitation in conversational LLM chatting.
+It stores the user teachings to long-term memory saved on disk.
+Those memories will be retrieved into the chat only as needed.
+This allows the user to teach the teachable agent many facts, preferences, and skills and have it remember them in later chats.
+This example demonstrates how `Teachability` can be added to the agent from the user.
 For detailed illustration, please refer to the original documentation from AutoGen [Teachability Example](https://github.com/microsoft/autogen/blob/main/notebook/agentchat_teachability.ipynb).

 ### 1. Setup BigDL-LLM Environment
 ```bash